 - Big data systems used for data analysis and decision-making, such as Hadoop

 - Databases used to store transactional data; Microsoft SQL Server, Oracle or DB2 are some examples

 If you have these skills, including them on your business analyst resume helps to show that you are a well-rounded technology professional.
-Having these skill sets also could position you for higher starting compensation, according to the 2015 Salary Guide.
+Having these skill sets also could position you for higher starting compensation.

 Recruiters and hiring managers often look specifically for candidates who have a track record of delivering value to their organization.
 In your business analyst resume, use specific numbers where appropriate, and choose between percentages and hard numbers (such as dollar amounts) to tell the best story possible.
 Here are some examples: